Numb Feet and Toes — What’s Causing It?

 Temporary vs. Chronic Numbness

 Numbness can vary in nature.
-Temporary numbness might arise from pressure on a nerve due to a specific posture or activity.
+Temporary numbness, such as that experienced with a partially numb foot, might arise from pressure on a nerve due to a specific posture or activity.
 For example, crossing legs can create a temporary “pins and needles” sensation.
 Chronic numbness, however, often points to an underlying medical concern that necessitates attention.
 It can indicate conditions affecting nerves, blood vessels or overall nerve health.

 Common Causes of Numbness